 - an agreed order along with the motion may be presented in lieu of a hearing.

 - continuances of trial will not be granted after calendar call unless extenuating circumstances arise.

-- Agreed orders, with the exception of orders continuing trials, final violation of probation and special set hearings, may be submitted without hearing, provided an accompanying motion identifies the relief requested and agreed to, the reason for said requested continuance and whether or not speedy trial was waited and when.
+- Agreed orders, with the exception of orders continuing final violation of probation and special set hearings, may be submitted without hearing, provided an accompanying motion identifies the relief requested and agreed to, the reason for said requested continuance and whether or not speedy trial was waived and when.

 - An agreed order to continue will not be executed unless that accompanying motion to continue contains a certification by defense counsel that the defendant's right to a speedy trial has been waived.